yegor256/blog/_drafts/decorators.md

 String content = text.read();
 {% endhighlight %}

-As you see, the `PrintableText` doesn't read the text from file.
+As you can see, the `PrintableText` doesn't read the text from the file.
 It doesn't really care where the text is coming from.
 It _delegates_ text reading to the encapsulated instance of `Text`.
-How this encapsulated object will deal with the text and where will get it &mdash; doesn't concern `PrintableText`.
+How this encapsulated object will deal with the text and where it will get it doesn't concern `PrintableText`.

 Let's continue and try to create an implemetation of `Text` that will capitalize all letters in the text: